Love Without Fear (film)

 Liebe ohne Angst (Love without fear) is a 1989 East German public-education documentary film, directed by Frank Rinnelt.
 It is 25 minutes long.
 It was the only HIV/AIDS prevention film made in East Germany.
 It was produced by DEFA film studios on commission for the German Hygiene Museum in Dresden.

-It includes discussion with young people and some erotic scenes.
+It includes discussions with young people and some erotic scenes.
 It does not focus on homosexuality.

 Synopsis

 The film follows a young filmmaker as she goes to a blood bank to have an AIDS test, while she reflects in a stream-of-consciousness style on her own sex life.
 She interviews a doctor at the blood bank.
-The film also follows the AIDS prevention group Aidsgesprächskreises (English: AIDS discussion circle) at a disco as they discuss AIDS prevention and shows the ignorance and embarrassment of some young people about the disease.
-An AIDS expert explains how the disease is transmitted via exchange of body fluids and clarifies that it is not a "gay disease".
+The film also follows the AIDS prevention group Aidsgesprächskreises (English: AIDS discussion circle) at a disco as they discuss AIDS prevention and show the ignorance and embarrassment of some young people about the disease.
+An AIDS expert explains how the disease is transmitted via the exchange of body fluids and clarifies that it is not a "gay disease".
 The film also interviews an anonymous young man who had recently tested positive and discusses his initial shock and emotions.